 How do point spreads work? - Point spreads on officefootballpool.com are always shown relative to the home team.
 A negative number means the home team is favored and a positive number means the road team is favored.
 Add the point spread to the home team's final score to see who covered the spread.

 Who sets the point spreads? - We get our spreads from Dr. Bob of DrBobSports.com.
 We always set the spread to end with 1/2 point to avoid ties.
-In 2014 we are rounding DOWN.
-If the line is even, say -3, we'll make it -2.5.
-If it's +7 we'll make it +6.5.
+In 2015 we are rounding UP (away from zero).
+If the line is even, say -3, we'll make it -3.5.
+If it's +7 we'll make it +7.5.

 For Share Pool format pools, we don't always use a 1/2 point line.

 Can my pool use custom point spreads? - Yes.
 If you prefer, you can enter your own custom point spreads.
 However, you can't do custom over/under totals at this time.